bluebell

 V-Dere Debut

-V-Dere is a content production group of VTubers.
-For their debut, I animated a teaser trailer and reveal trailer.I focused on a bright, airy mood that emphasized the talents' cuteness and lighthearted charm.
+V-Dere is a YouTube collective of VTubers (virtual YouTubers).
+For their 2023 debut as a collective, I animated a teaser trailer and reveal trailer.I focused on a bright, airy mood that emphasized the talents' cuteness and lighthearted charm.
 As pre-existing solo talents, each of the four talents had disparate branding and art styles.
 I tied them together through color blocking and compositing techniques that equalized their brand colors and drew attention to their respective features.

 For the first trailer, my aim was to draw attention to specific details (or "charm points") of the new VTuber models and to establish the group dynamic.
 I used a standardized layout for all talents to emphasize their new nature as a group.
 I then developed their niche within the group using Japanese -dere style catchphrases and targeted use of keywords ("Fun", "Sweet", etc.).I also animated 9:16 vertical versions for promotional social media release.